Indian English literature: History

 Indian English Literature is relatively recent, being nearly two centuries old.
 The first book written by an Indian in English was The Travels of Dean Mahomet (1794), a travel narrative by Sake Dean Mahomed.
 The first Indian novel in English, Rajmohan’s Wife (1864), was written by Bankim Chandra Chattopadhyay.
 Govinda Samanta, or the History of a Bengali Raiyat (1874) by Lal Behari Dey and his later Folk-Tales of Bengal (1883) further contributed to early Indian English fiction.
 Bianca, or The Young Spanish Maiden (1878) by Toru Dutt was the first novel by an Indian woman.
-Krupabai Satthianadhan’s autobiographical novel Saguna: A Story of Native Christian Life was serialized in The Madras Christian College Magazine (1887–88), followed by his only other novel, Kamala: The Story of a Hindu Life (1894).
+Krupabai Satthianadhan’s autobiographical novel Saguna: A Story of Native Christian Life was serialized in The Madras Christian College Magazine (1887–88), followed by her only other novel, Kamala: The Story of a Hindu Life (1894).
+In 1895, Shevantibai Nikambe wrote an English novel titled Ratanbai: A Sketch of a Bombay High-Caste Hindu Young Wife.

 The non-fictional body of prose in Indian English literature from the nineteenth and early twentieth centuries includes letters, diaries, political manifestos, articles, speeches, and philosophical works, forming a rich and varied corpus.
 The speeches of Swami Vivekananda, Rabindranath Tagore, Chittaranjan Das, Bal Gangadhar Tilak, Mahatma Gandhi, and Subhas Chandra Bose played a crucial role in shaping modern India and its use of the English language.
 Mahatma Gandhi's Hind Swaraj or Indian Home Rule (1910) was written in an indigenized variety of English, challenging 'the hegemony of Standard English'.